Programs for Schools—The Science of Massachusetts

 Please reach out to us for more detailed descriptions of each lesson and/or to discuss options for implementation in your classroom, school, or district.
 For assistance, please email [email protected].

-Rooted in Science: Trees! • 6 lessons
+Rooted in Science: Trees! • 7-week series

 Trees provide much more than shade or pretty additions to city streets and neighborhood parks.
 This 6-lesson unit explores habitats, adaptations, and life cycles, with trees as a unifying theme.
 With accessibility to all learners as a priority, lessons highlight the diversity of trees across various Massachusetts habitats, including suburban, urban and rural areas.

-Energy on Earth • 6 lessons
+Energy on Earth • 7-week series

 Join Mass Audubon educators as we learn how energy from the sun powers life on Earth, both living processes and the technologies we use to power our communities.
 Each lesson explores one aspect of the energy cycle within biotic and abiotic systems; including photosynthesis, consumers, decomposers, renewable, and non-renewable energies.